 Traces of lubrication oil can be found on panels on the floor.
 Between the power station and the main corridor, a side door gives access to a ladder going up.
 This was likely the ‘normal’ pedestrian access to the bunker.

 A few more service rooms can be accessed from the main underground hall, through doors on its short sides, under the suspended balconies.
-There were probably mechanical workshops, but maybe also facilities for dealing with contaminated or poisonous material.
-This is further supported by traces in the eastern bunker (see below), and by special valves installed on the ventilation system in those rooms.
+There were mechanical workshops, but also facilities for dealing with contaminated or poisonous material, in particular that of nuclear warhead triggers.
+This is further witnessed by traces in the eastern bunker (see below), and by special valves installed on the ventilation system in those rooms.

 Getting out and climbing on top of the bunker, it is possible to spot several air hatches for the ventilation system (including that of the power station), as well as a metal cabin covering the ladder giving access to the service rooms in the bunker – the ‘normal’ pedestrian access cited above.